 Faculty Learning Communities (FLCs)

-Our Faculty Learning Communities (or FLCs) bring together small, inter-disciplinary groups of 6 to 10 faculty who meet twice a month each semester for an academic year to address a pedagogy or academia-related problem of mutual interest.
-At the end of the year, each group shares its findings with the university community in some way, as appropriate.
+Our Faculty Learning Communities (or FLCs) bring together small, inter-disciplinary groups of 6 to 10 faculty who meet twice a month for an academic year to address a pedagogy or academia-related topic of mutual interest.
+At the end of the year, each group shares its findings with the university community in some fashion.

 Participation in a Faculty Learning Community is a commitment to a deep process of learning together with a diverse, intentionally-created community.
-Under the guiding direction of a faculty Facilitator, each group identifies a convenient time for bi-weekly meetings for two consecutive semesters, determines a method for sharing their work with the university as appropriate, and discusses a division of labor for the work to be done together over the year.
+Under the guiding direction of a faculty Facilitator, each group identifies a convenient time for bi-weekly meetings for two consecutive semesters, discusses a division of labor for the work to be completed, and determines a method for sharing their work with the university as appropriate.

 One key to a successful FLC is to make a topic broad enough to invite participation across disciplines and schools, but narrow enough to lead to significant benefits for faculty and students.

 "With FLCs I regained my addiction for learning."